In 2020 Welwyn Garden City is 100 years old

 We have taken great care to ensure the accuracy of every event listed here, but suggest you check details of events nearer the time just in case there have been changes.

-Discover Hertfordshire magazine, published by Archant, has published a four page article in this quarter’s edition.
+Discover Hertfordshire magazine, published by Archant, has published a lovely four page article in this quarter’s edition.
 Read the introduction here and view the digital version online.
 Words by Ellie Fells.

 One of the greatest pleasures of the town is the beauty and variety of the 19,000 trees in its streets and public places.
 Our City of Trees project is part of the centenary celebrations with four areas of the town chosen for their beauty and variety, some of which are seldom seen outside botanic gardens.
 What better time to explore and enjoy their beauty than autumn?